aquicore/minifymod/README.md

 Planned features

+ * Configurable transparent minify and gzipping of static assets
-Just leave a comment and I will see what I can do
+ * Just leave a comment and I will see what I can do